mauriciovancine/ATLANTIC-AMPHIBIANS/README.md

 # ATLANTIC-AMPHIBIANS

 <p align="justify">
 ATLANTIC-AMPHIBIANS dataset is part of the <a href="https://github.com/LEEClab/Atlantic_series">ATLANTIC series</a>, on which research teams are compiling biodiversity information of Atlantic Forest biome.
-This paper follows previous published data papers in Ecology:
+This paper follows previous published data papers in <a href="https://esajournals.onlinelibrary.wiley.com/doi/toc/10.1002/(ISSN)1939-9170.AtlanticPapers"Ecology</a>.
-<a href="http://onlinelibrary.wiley.com/doi/10.1002/ecy.1818/abstract">ATLANTIC FRUGIVORY</a>: Bello et al. (2017),
-  <a href="http://onlinelibrary.wiley.com/doi/10.1002/ecy.1893/">ATLANTIC SMALL-MAMMAL</a>: Bovendorp et al. (2017),
-  <a href="http://onlinelibrary.wiley.com/doi/10.1002/ecy.1998/abstract">ATLANTIC CAMPTRAPS</a>: Lima et al. (2017),
-  <a href="http://onlinelibrary.wiley.com/doi/10.1002/ecy.2007/abstract">ATLANTIC BATS</a>: Muylaert et al. (2017),
-  <a href="http://onlinelibrary.wiley.com/doi/10.1002/ecy.2119/abstract">ATLANTIC BIRDS</a>: Hassui et al. (2017),
-  <a href="http://onlinelibrary.wiley.com/doi/10.1002/ecy.2106/abstract">ATLANTIC MAMMAL TRAITS</a>: Gonçalves et al. (2018).

 The dataset was published in Ecology: